wzulfikar/lifelog/programming/why-code-to-interface-php.md

 $human = new Human();

-// since we know that Horse and Human
+// since we know that Horse and Human implemented CanEat interface,
+// they obviously have thus methods defined inside CanEat interface.

 function eat(CanEat $canEat){